Capture of Novgorod (1611): Storming of Novgorod

-Occupation period
+Aftermath

 Odoevsky signed a treaty with De la Gardie "on behalf of the Novgorod state", according to which the Swedish king Charles IX was recognized as the "patron of Russia", and the prince Charles Philip as the "heir to the Russian throne".
 The accession to the treaty of the "Moscow and Vladimir States" was welcomed.
 Prior to the arrival of the prince, the contract provided for the transfer of control to De la Gardie and Swedish officials.
 In fact, the agreement concluded meant the separation of Novgorod land from the general Zemstvo movement of Russia.

 The rest of the agreement repeated the provisions of the Teusina and Vyborg Treaties, maintained the old order in administration and legal proceedings, guaranteed the inviolability of the Orthodox faith and emphasized the alliance against the Commonwealth.
 The Swedish administration was carried out according to Russian laws and was duplicated by the Novgorod administration.
 The sympathies of the nobility were attracted by generous land awards on behalf of the prince.
 Novgorodians pledged to support the Swedes in their hostilities.

 After the election of Mikhail Romanov to the kingdom in 1613 and the loss by the Swedish king of the chances of the Moscow throne, the Swedish position in Novgorod was tightened.
 Evert Horn, who ruled Novgorod in 1614–1615, pursued a policy of direct subordination of Novgorod to the Swedish crown.
 Only the military failures of the Swedes, in particular during the Siege of Pskov in 1615, set King Gustav II Adolf to peace talks.

 Novgorod returned to Moscow under the Treaty of Stolbovo of 1617.
-One of the most complete collections of documents of Novgorod office work during the Swedish occupation is the Novgorod occupation archive, which is stored in the State Archive of Sweden in Stockholm.
+One of the most complete collections of documents of Novgorod office work during the Swedish occupation is the Novgorod occupation archive, which is stored in the National Archive of Sweden in Stockholm.